The Power of a Dress: Circular Fashion and Secondhand Style in Australia

 Long before women had seats at decision-making tables, we understood something powerful: what we wear communicates before we speak.

-This International Women’s Day, we’re reflecting on the dress — not as trend, not as silhouette, not as seasonal “must-have” — but as force.
+This International Women’s Day, we’re reflecting on the dress — not as a trend, silhouette, or seasonal must-have — but as a force for cultural change.

-Because throughout history, dresses have quietly shifted culture.
+Because throughout history, dresses have quietly helped shift the world.

 When Fabric Became a Flag

-In the early 1900s, women fighting for the vote marched in white as part of the Women’s Social and Political Union.
+In the early 1900s, women fighting for the vote marched wearing white as part of the Women’s Social and Political Union.

 When Simplicity Became Freedom

-In the 1920s, Coco Chanel introduced the little black dress.
+In the 1920s, Coco Chanel introduced the now-iconic little black dress.

 At the time, black was reserved for mourning.
-Chanel removed excess ornamentation and offered women something radical: simplicity.
-Ease.
-Movement.
+Chanel removed excessive ornamentation and offered women something radical: simplicity, ease, and movement.

 The little black dress wasn’t just chic — it was liberation.

-Women were entering the workforce.
-Earning income.
-Redefining identity.
+Women were entering the workforce, earning income, and redefining their identities.
 They no longer wanted to be decorative — they wanted to be dynamic.

 When a Dress Reclaimed the Narrative